Cognitive Behavioral Therapy for Anxiety: A Practical, Science-Backed Guide

 Cognitive Restructuring

 Cognitive restructuring is a foundational CBT technique that helps you identify and challenge unhelpful thoughts.
 Anxiety often comes with negative thinking patterns (also called cognitive distortions) – for example, assuming the worst-case scenario or overestimating a threat.
 Cognitive restructuring involves catching these anxious thoughts, evaluating the evidence for them, and then reframing them into more balanced, realistic thoughts (Medical News Today).
 The goal isn't to force "positive thinking," but rather to encourage accurate and rational thinking about a situation.
+For a deeper dive on this specific technique, see our dedicated guide on cognitive restructuring for anxious thoughts, and our comparison of cognitive restructuring vs. thought defusion (ACT) for when you might choose each approach.

 Cognitive restructuring helps you identify, challenge, and reframe anxious thoughts into more balanced perspectives.